-You cannot simply stop paying back the loan without the lender knowing, even if you're planning to restart payments the following month.
-It will look like a missed payment and hit your credit file hard.
+You can’t simply stop paying back the loan without the lender knowing, even if you're planning to restart payments the following month.
+It will be treated as a missed payment and hit your credit file hard.

-Payment holidays are only a short term fix.
-Though you may be able to stop repayments for a while, the loan may become more expensive because:
+Payment holidays are only a short-term fix.
+Although you may be able to stop repayments for a while, the loan may become more expensive because: